 5 September 2011

 The 2011 CNGS run started on March 18 and is well underway.
 The total number of pot accumulated so far is 3.96E19 corresponding to 23588 on-time events and 3947 candidate interactions in the target.
-The CNGS average efficiency since the beginning of the run is 78.5%.

 18 June 2010